GSench/PasswordManager/README.md

   - Copy login/password by click in the app
   - Integrated random login/password generator
   - Create new password base or select existing one
-  - Build-in keyboard for app key input (for better security)
+  - Build-in keyboard (for better security)
+  - Base access through PIN

 Future features:
-  - Base access through PIN
   - Beautiful design :-)
+  - Settings

 ## Credits
 I used: